Menu

 So, which is better: Ruby on Rails or Node.js?

 Both languages cater to different types of projects.
 Ruby is perfect for teams that see development speed as a priority (Saas development, MVP, etc.).
-Node.js development solutions are a go-to choice for real-time and single-page web apps.
+Node.js development services are a go-to choice for real-time and single-page web apps.
 If you are considering a backend tool for your project, let us know your concept.
 TechMagic development team will define project priorities to help you choose the stack that fits your needs like a glove.

 FAQs